HistoricEngland/H.API/FileUploadDocumentation.md

 ## Overview

-This document outlines the steps required to upload files to our service using OAuth authentication into the Heritage Gateway.
+This document outlines the steps required to submit files to our service using OAuth authentication into the Heritage Gateway.

 ## Authentication